-“The insurance business provides a perfect analogy: take one sixty year old guy and you have absolutely no idea what the odds are that he will be alive one year later.
+“The insurance business provides a perfect analogy: take one sixty-year-old guy, and you have absolutely no idea what the odds are that he will be alive one year later.
 However, if you take 100,00 sixty-year-olds, you can get an excellent estimate of how many of them will be alive one year later.
 We do the same thing; we let the law of large numbers work for us.
 In a sense, we are trading actuaries.”.

 We’ve all heard the game of coin toss…

 If you said 50/50 then you’re wrong to assume.
-Out of 10 tosses heads could have come up 80% of the time.
-Heck it could have come up 100% of the time.
+Out of 10 tosses, heads could have come up 80% of the time.
+Heck, it could have come up 100% of the time!

-This is a basic principle of probability theory in highlighting “samples” over “populations”.
-The “population” might be the million tosses, whereas the “sample” is the 10 tosses.
-You see, small samples deviate away from what normally happens in a larger population.
-These small “samples” (the 10 tosses) can give a poor representation of what actually is (the population).
+This is a fundamental principle of probability theory in highlighting “samples” over “populations”.
+The “population” might be a million tosses, whereas the “sample” is the ten tosses.
+You see, small samples deviate away from what typically happens in a larger population.
+These small “samples” (the ten tosses) can give a poor representation of what is actually happenning(the population).